deval-core/De-Val/docs/README_miners.md

   - `--upload_pipeline`: Include this flag to upload the pipeline code.
   - `--upload_model`: Include this flag to upload the model.
   - `--hf_token`: Your Hugging Face token.
 (You can skip this if you set your HF token in `.env` with `HUGGINGFACE_TOKEN='Your_HF_Token'`)
+- Both `--upload-pipeline` and `--upload-model` are optional, but you need to choose at least one.
 ---

 ### Running your miner - `contest_miner.py`